 New Alexa Voice Commands

-As of yesterday, when you say “Alexa, delete everything I said today,” all of your recordings for that day will be deleted.
+As of recent, when you say “Alexa, delete everything I said today,” all of your recordings for that day will be deleted.
 Until now, had to use the app to delete Alexa recordings one by one.
 Or go through Amazon’s website in order to delete every recording at once.
 Amazon is finally offering an easier solution to deleting the recordings.

 Amazon has also noted that the command “Alexa, delete what I just said,” is in the works as well to delete individual recordings.